Liverpool University Hospitals Trust cares for 21 patients with Covid-19 in hospital

 Liverpool University Hospitals Trust was caring for 21 patients with coronavirus in hospital as of Sunday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on June 11 was down from 22 on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on June 18 was in line with the same day the previous week.

 Advertisement